Spring is upon us!

 In order to make sure the spacing and fullness of the craft is to your liking, I recommend making batches of a handful of poms at a time and placing them on your metal hoops as you go.
 I used wire cutters to cut my hoops, and used the pom-poms like beads, stringing them on through the middle of each pom.

 For the tail I made an XL pom by wrapping all of my colors onto my four spread fingers (spreading your fingers will make it wider and going around many times will make it more full).
 I slipped this onto the bottom of my larger loop.

-Next, I fired up the hot glue gun and cut an additional 2-3 inches of beading wire to connect the body and head.
+Next, I used the hot glue gun to cut an additional 2-3 inches of beading wire to connect the body and head.
 Use whatever method words best for you–maybe you’re more into the twisty-tie style of connecting.
-I connected the two loops by tightly wrapping the wire around the two a few times.
+I connected the head and body loops by tightly wrapping the wire around the two.
 I used a combination of the methods for the ears.
 The hot glue was used to secure the wires and prevent them from sliding around.